luismdiaz01/dsc160-midterm-group-14/README.md

 - Catherine worked on the general movie EDA and the feature extraction/analysis for colorfulness and corner detection.
 Work can be seen in the [ETL Notebook](etl.ipynb).
 - David helped with feature selection and data cleaning.
 Also worked on the discussion prompts and helped format repository for submission.
+- Luis worked on the data gathering and scraping made in the etl.py file and in the etl notebook.
+Also helped with feature extraction and classification for movie decades inside the etl notebook
+- Prithviraj worked on the genre classifications and made the FeatureExtraction, FeatureSearch, and DownloadingAllImages notebooks.
+Also worked on writing his his analysis on the github

 ## Technical Notes and Dependencies